 Walked out to a great picture of the Empire State Building.
 What little I knew about where I needed to walk was that I needed to roughly meander towards the ESB.
 I do realize Manhattan is set up in a grid system, just… getting started can be a challenge.

 My gawk-filled-omg-big-building tour, took me past some art that was odd-shaped and reflective and provided the perfect opportunity to take a selfie.
 Check.
+(I love finding all the unique things to do in New York City!)
 Next, a pic I think the #AP4L would like, and later, I noticed a Hooters below the signs.
 She might not like that.
 (The chicken wings are good, I swear.)
 Then there was an up-and-coming building (under construction) with a nice sunset, Apple billboard, and Mary Poppins ad.

 Of course I was near Macy’s so I had to take a pic of this huge bag-style billboard.
 A random owl and, if JoJo was with me, I would have been posing like the owl itself.
 Next up—something I recognize—the NY Public Library.
 We once went to a wedding just behind there at Bryant Park.
 Then the Rock, as in 30 Rock, or Rockefeller Center.
 Still didn’t see anyone famous there.
 I don’t understand why Jimmy Fallon and the entire cast of SNL weren’t out there to greet me.
 Church.
 Another church.
 And, boom—I am at my hotel.

 Honestly, not a bad start to 48 hours in New York City.